 Lightweight desktop app to help you manage all your Eclipse installations: Install, start, update, share or uninstall any profile via the Launcher.
 See a list of all your Eclipse setups, no matter where the corresponding installation or workspace is located on your computer.
 The Launcher allows you to start, update, share, delete or uninstall any Eclipse setup.
 You can also rearrange your profile list via drag and drop to ensure quick access to your favorite profiles.

-Sign in, send an error report, create a profile, or browse online profiles.Close
+Manage your Launcher: Sign in, change settings, create a profile, send feedback, or browse online profiles.Close

 Every list entry shows one of your profiles.
-Click it to open this setup.Close
+Click it to launch this setup.Close

 A profile's options menu.
-Edit settings, update or delete a profile from here.Close
+Edit profile details, publish, update or delete a profile from here.Close

 Shows all your profiles.
 Rearrange the list via drag and drop if you like.Close